ministryofjustice/money-to-prisoners-common/README.rst

 * send-money: http://localhost:3004/
 * start-page: http://localhost:8005/

-Caveat: You can only log into one service at a time locally because the cookies within which the session is stored are namespaced to domain only.
+Caveat: You can only log into one app at a time locally because the cookies within which the session is stored are namespaced to domain only.

 Additional Bespoke Packages
 ---------------------------